|Price/Cost $SGD / Tooth

 The cheapest dental clinics may offer as little as $200 - $300.
 However, costs depend on many factors.

 Dental implants or dentures: which is better?

-Whether to have implants or dentures is a matter of personal choice.
-An implant will require surgery and some people don't want surgery.
+Whether to have dental implants or dentures is a matter of personal choice.
+An implant will require dental surgery and some people don't want surgical intervention.
 Those people might go in for dentures.
 On the other hand, dentures need to be remade over the years because they tend to cause bone loss.
-When it comes to implant it is a very permanent solution.
+When it comes to implants it is a very permanent solution.
 You won't need any redoing.
-Many people choose dentures instead of implants because of dentures are cheaper and more cost-effective.
+Many people choose dentures instead of implants because dentures are the more affordable option.
 The initial cost of a denture is much less than that of an implant.
-However, implants have a lot of benefits, one of the main one being that they are designed to be long-lasting3, as opposed to dentures.
+However, implants have a lot of benefits, one of the main ones being that they are designed to be long-lasting 3, as opposed to dentures.